osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 ```

 !!! warning
-    You must [register](/data/stashcache/install-origin/#registering-the-origin) the cache before considering it a
+    You must [register](/data/stashcache/install-origin/#registering-the-origin) the origin before considering it a
     production service.